omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/15 Cybersecurity Legislation and Regulation Group Debate.md

 - Include the names of all group members at the top of the document.
 - Save your progress and ensure all solutions are documented and submitted to GitHub.
 - Save the file with the name `"15 Cybersecurity Legislation and Regulation.md"` in the `"Practical Solutions"` directory.

+1. Should companies be held legally responsible for data breaches involving customer information?

+2. Should ethical hacking be legalised and regulated to improve cybersecurity measures?

+4. Should governments have the authority to conduct mass surveillance for cybersecurity purposes?

+Mark Scheme:
+- Quality of opening arguments
+- Quality of rebuttal (relevant to opening statement)
+- Quality of concluding statement (relevant to rebuttal)
+- Team work and cooperation
+- Participation of all team mates
+- Time-keeping
+- Use of English